aws-samples/amazon-dynamodb-labs/content/event-driven-architecture/ex3fixbugs/Step3.en.md

 weight = 3
 +++

-Congratulations, you succesfully completed *Lab 2*!
+Congratulations, you successfully completed *Lab 2*!
 If you've made it here and still have time left, we have added one optional step to the workshop for you!

 In this step, you will start an AWS Cloud9 instance and run a Python frontend that scans the DynamoDB `AggregateTable` twice per second and displays the results, i.e. the aggregated values for the different risk types, in your terminal.